The Bible Stands Alone

-One of the worlds most renown atheist Lawrence Krauss, in his book "A Universe from Nothing", writes, "we can no longer avoid a deistic (a non-personal God) interpretation of reality".
-This is a result of the space time theorems that forces us to conclude that there must be a God beyond space and time who created the universe.
+One of the world's most renowned atheist Lawrence Krauss, in his book "A Universe from Nothing", writes, "we can no longer avoid a deistic (a non-personal God) interpretation of reality".
+This is a result of the space-time theorems that forces us to conclude that there must be a God beyond space and time who created the universe.

 "The battlefield in science today is not against the existence of God, but rather against the existence of a personal God." - Hugh Ross

-How has the scientific data progressed in this generation regarding the existence of a cosmic beginning to our universe?
+How has scientific data progressed in this generation regarding the existence of a cosmic beginning of our universe?
 On April 24, 1992, an American research team discovered what Steven Hawking had said to be, "...the discovery of the century, if not of all time", making headlines around the world.

 What prompted Hawking to declare such a statement?
 A team of astrophysicists had reported the latest findings from the Cosmic Background Explorer (COBE) satellite, revealing confirmation of the hot big bang creation event.